 Clinical Text Abstracting and Coding

 HotKey Coder is a text analytics engine with an intimate knowledge of clinical terminology.
-It provides you with concept-based abstracting of clinical records that can ignore the idiosyncrasies of clinicians’ writing styles and language usage to accurately code your records.
-It can become even more powerful by tuning it to local content in a process of training it to understand the writing vagaries of local authors.
+It provides a concept-based abstraction of clinical records that can ignore the idiosyncrasies of clinicians’ writing styles and language usage to accurately code your records.
+The power of HotKey Coder can be increased by training it on local content to understand the writing vagaries of local authors.

 - Can provide your organisation with a beachhead in natural language processing to springboard onto more elaborate solutions